Pittsburgh has a rich history and culture, but do you know about the strange side of the Steel City?

 Forest Hills is home to the nation’s first Van de Graaf nuclear generator, but many know it as the Westinghouse Atom Smasher.
 It has stood in Forest Hills since 1937, but hasn’t been active since 1958.
 The structure stands five stories tall and appears to be a gigantic silver light bulb.
 You can view it from Ardmore Boulevard.

 The structure was added to the list of landmarks by the Pittsburgh History and Landmarks Foundation in 2000, but the title offers no protection.
-The land surrounding the structure has recently been purchased, and the future of the structure remains unclear.
-It’s wise to take a look at it while you still can.
+In 2015 the structure was in such disrepair that it was removed from its supports and laid on its side.

 Cryptic messages started appearing in Northeastern America in the 1980s.
 There are 150 original tiles that appeared between 1985 and 2001 in 25 cities in the United States and South America.
 More have appeared in Philadelphia and the surrounding area in recent years.